Electrical Systems

 sloping discharge curve

-A graph of a battery's voltage level that indicates that voltage drops almost immediately and gradually decreases as the battery is discharged.
-Sloping discharge curves reflect unfavorable battery conditions.
+A graph of a battery's voltage levels that indicates voltage begins to decrease almost immediately and continues to decrease gradually as the battery is discharged.
+Sloping discharge curves are undesirable because they indicate how the battery's power output decreases while discharging.

 specific gravity

-The ratio of the volume and weight of a substance to an equal volume and weight of water.
-Specific gravity is generally a good judge of a substance's electrochemical usefulness.
+The ratio of a substance's volume and weight to an equal volume and weight of water.
+Specific gravity is generally a good indicator of a substance's electrochemical usefulness.

 sulfation